Iskanalu/SVG-Logo-Maker/README.md

 # SVG Logo Maker

-## This application will prompt the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
+### This application will prompt the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.

 # User Story

 AS a freelance web developer,
-I WANT to generate a simple logo for my projects,  SO THAT I don't have to pay a graphic designer
+I WANT to generate a simple logo for my projects,  SO THAT I don't have to pay a graphic designer.

 # Acceptance Criteria

-GIVEN a command-line application that accepts user input
+GIVEN a command-line application that accepts user input.

 - It's done WHEN I am prompted for text,
 THEN I can enter up to three characters.